When does the festival run?

 Can I bring my live-in vehicle?

-You are more than welcome to bring your live-in vehicles to our site for the weekend but you’ll have to purchase a campervan ticket for £35.
-Our pitches are roughly 7m x 7m, which should give you plenty of room for an awning, and are situated in the main camping site.
+You are more than welcome to bring your live-in vehicles to our site for the weekend but you’ll have to purchase a campervan ticket (£35) which will go on sale on 4th April 2017 as part of the general ticket release.
+Our pitches are roughly 7m x 7m, which should give you plenty of room for an awning.
 We don’t recommend bringing vehicles that are over 6m or 3.5 tons, as you may have trouble accessing the site.
-There is no power supply to the campervan site.
+There is no power hook ups in the campervan site.